distributed-system-analysis/pbench/contrib/ansible/openshift/README.md

 ## Pbench Ansible
-Playbook to register pbench tools on openshift cluster.
+Playbook to register pbench tools on OpenShift cluster.

 ### Requirements
 You need to have these installed
-   - Openshift
+   - OpenShift
    - pbench

 ### Tools registered
-master - sar, pidstat, iostat, oc, pprof
+master - sar, pidstat, iostat, oc, pprof, prometheus-metrics, disk

-nodes - sar, pidstat, iostat, pprof
+nodes - sar, pidstat, iostat, pprof, disk

-etcd - sar, pidstat, iostat
+etcd - sar, pidstat, iostat, disk

-lb - sar, pidstat, iostat
+lb - sar, pidstat, iostat, disk

+glusterfs - sar, pidstat, iostat, pprof, disk

 ### Sample inventory
-Your inventory should have groups of hosts describing the roles they play in the openshift cluster.
+Your inventory should have groups of hosts describing the roles they play in the OpenShift cluster.
 This playbook looks for the following groups in the inventory file:

 [pbench-controller]